christinebuckler/provider-prescriber/README.md

 However, it is important to consider the error that is caused by approximation.
 The expected error for *k* hash functions is at most O(1/√k).
 Therefore, given k=10 hashes, the max error is expected to be at most ~32% for this study.
 ![error](/images/error.png)

+The simple example described in the method can be used used to compare the exact distances versus the estimated distance.
+$$
+\d(S1,S2) =
+$$
 The sources of possible error are described below.
 * False Positives occur when a pair of dissimilar items are grouped in the same bucket and add noise to the system.
 ![FP](/images/FP.png)